-The VPSA will work with the local probation officer to determine conditions of probation.
+The Dean of Students will work with the local probation officer to determine conditions of probation.
 Based on this information, the enrollment eligibility of the sex offender will be determined.
-If conditions of probation are currently being met and can be upheld on campus, the sex offender will meet with the VPSA to complete enrollment procedures.
+If conditions of probation are currently being met and can be upheld on campus, the sex offender will meet with the Dean of Students to complete enrollment procedures.